relativehysteria/smuggler/src/num/README.md

-All of these libraries have been written by Brandon Falk (gamozolabs)
+All of these libraries have been initially written by Brandon Falk (gamozolabs) and edited to support generics

 Read the [license](LICENSE) for information